 Beginning in January 2018, Americans for the Arts is launching a new opportunity to showcase public art in your community, and to connect and engage with others about these artworks on social media.
-Join us on Facebook the last Tuesday of each month from 1 to 2 p.m.
+Join us on Facebook the last Tuesday of each month (with one exception, see schedule below) from 1 to 2 p.m.
 (Eastern Time) for one of our theme-based Public Art Showcase events.
 These are your opportunity to share the public artworks in your neighborhoods, towns, cities, or wherever!

 Every year, we see a growth in the number of public artworks being installed across the country and around the globe.
 One of the roles public art can play is to depict the community or place in which the artwork lives.
 By providing a place to post these artworks to an online community, Americans for the Arts is giving public art practitioners, artists, and community members an opportunity to showcase and discuss what excites you about your place.